 Philo offers a wide selection of channels, but you may be wondering what the Philo channel list might look like.
 You can get 70+ channels (as of the time of writing) through Philo making the full Philo channel list incredibly strong for the low price, although there are some limitations if you're a sports fan or want local broadcast networks.

 Philo is a “skinny bundle” internet TV streaming service.
 This small startup streaming service started offering its low-cost channel packages in fall 2017.
 Since then, the service has added quite a few customers and enjoyed major investments from content providers.

 There are no hidden fees, and unlike most of its competitors on the market, there are a few very affordable available add-ons.
 That means that Philo is one of the most affordable and flexible streaming services on the market.

 Despite its low cost, Philo offers an extensive channel list to its subscribers.
-As stated, there’s just one package that carries 64 channels.
+As stated, there's just one subscription package.

 - American Heroes Channel

 - BBC America

 - BBC World News

 - Comedy Central

 - Deck the Hallmark